dscardoso/dscardoso.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD candidate at Cornell University's Dyson School.
 My research interests are in Environmental Economics and Industrial Organization.
-More specifically, I am interested in the topics of environmental policy in imperfect markets and the economics of water and climate change.
+I am on the 2020-2021 job market.

 ## Working Papers